oxygen-dioxide/OpenUtau-Wiki/FAQ.md

 - Make sure a singer is installed and selected.
 - Open up the midi window.
 If notes are semi-transparent, and phonemes, pitches, and expressions below don't show up, the lyrics do not work with the selected phonemizer and the voicebank.

-## Why is there an extra step for voicebank installation?
+## Why extra voicebank installation step?
 - Utau has a long history, carrying debts.
 Encoding is one of them.
 Remember all the gibberish?
 - OpenUtau needs to convert encoding of voicebank file, installing within the software is the easiest way.
 - It also creates a opportunity for you to configure the voicebank, so that OpenUtau can understand it better and automate things.